julenka/learn-d3d/README.md

-# learn-d3d
+# DirectX Tutorials
-I'm trying to learn DirectX.
+Code and notes as I try to learn DirectX.